 desktop-tools is a collection of tools to run my desktop that might be useful to other people as well:

-wmstatus does literally everything my i3 doesn’t but I’d like it to.
-It includes PulseAudio volume management and hand-written NUT and MPD clients, all in the name of liberation from GPL-licensed software of course
+wmstatus does literally everything i3/sway don’t but I’d like them to.
+It includes PulseAudio volume management and custom-made NUT and MPD clients, all in the name of liberation from GPL-licensed software, of course

 paswitch displays a list of all PulseAudio sinks and ports and allows switching between them, moving all playing inputs

 brightness allows me to change the brightness of w/e display device I have

 input-switch likewise switches the input source of external displays

 fancontrol-ng is a clone of fancontrol that can handle errors on resume from suspend instead of setting fans to maximum speed and quitting; in general it doesn’t handle everything the original does